PriyanSabarish/pay-code-auditor/README.md

 This runs on two interchangeable providers, chosen with `LLM_PROVIDER` in `.env` — `groq` or `gemini`.

-Groq is the default.
-Fast tier is `openai/gpt-oss-20b`, used for bulk classification and name clean-up.
-Strong tier is `openai/gpt-oss-120b`, used for escalated codes, the investigator agent, the verifier, and remediation.
-These were chosen from what's actually available on the self-serve Groq catalog right now, not from a preference ranking — `llama-3.1-8b-instant` and `llama-3.3-70b-versatile`, the models most guides still quote, moved to enterprise-only pricing on Groq in late August 2026 and are no longer reachable on a standard account.

-Gemini is the fallback, and it exists for a real reason, not a nice-to-have.
+Gemini is the default, and it exists for a real reason, not a nice-to-have.
 Groq's free tier enforces a daily token quota tight enough to run out mid-session during real testing, with no reset time shown anywhere in the account dashboard.
 Gemini gives the same cascade a second, independent quota to fall back to. `gemini-3.1-flash-lite` (or `gemini-3.5-flash-lite`)